gabyang/t-smartcity/README.md

 ## Contributors

 - **Pairor Tarin**
-  - Role: Developed the map visualization features, gathered CSV and GeoJSON data, studied and implemented GeoPandas, and worked on displaying spatial data.
+  - Role: Developed the map visualization features, gathered various CSV and GeoJSON data into a combined file, studied and implemented GeoPandas, and worked on displaying spatial data in the map visualization page.
 - **William Jacob**

   - Role: Debugged synthetic data issues, fixed errors in data generation, and created `main.py` for OpenAI integration.
+Researched AI agents and implemented them invarious parts of the application.

-- **Bryan**
+- **Bryan Castorius Halim**

-  - Role: [Specify Bryan's role and contributions here.]
+  - Role: Contributed majorly to the proposal, created the project structure, and worked on the synthetic data generation process.
+Contributed to AI agent research and implementation.
+Refined the data generation process.

 - **Benjamin**

   - Role: Conducted research on data lakes and assisted in gathering GeoJSON files.
+Helped create the demonstration video.

-- **Gabriel**
+- **Gabrie Yang**
   - Role: Worked on data synthesization and generation processes.
+Managed the project and gathered business insights for the application include the pain points of urban planners and the potential benefits of the solution.
+Helped create the demonstration video.
+Did the initial setup of the project.

 ---